 It is normal for some infants to have hypoglycemia during the first two hours after birth.
 Other problems that can lead to it are:

 This problem is more common in infants who are too small or large, born pre-term or post-term, or born to mothers with diabetes.
 Other things that raise the risk are:

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your baby’s symptoms and medical history.
+You will be asked about your infant’s symptoms and health history.
 A physical exam will be done.

 Healthy Children—American Academy of Pediatrics

 Causes of high blood glucose and low blood glucose.
 Healthy Children—American Academy of Pediatrics website.
 Available at: http://www.healthychildren.org/English/health-issues/conditions/chronic/Pages/Causes-of-High-Blood-Glucose-and-Low-Blood-Glucose.aspx.
 Updated May 1, 2018.
 Accessed December 31, 2019.

 Hypoglycemia.
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/parent/diabetes_center/diabetes_basics/hypoglycemia.html#a_Treating_Low_Blood_Sugar_Levels.
 Updated October 2016.
 Accessed December 31, 2019.